LWC Data Viewer

 1. First ensure all relevant data is backed up and/or archived so that it's available in GRAX.
 This includes related parents, children, and any other objects that you would like to expose within Salesforce and GRAX.
 Maintaining an incremental backup of all objects is a key first step when getting started with GRAX.

-2. Once your data is backed up, you can begin adding one or more lists using Salesforce's lightning app builder.
-Search for the GRAX List Records components in the left sidebar and drag it onto the page.
+2. Once your data is backed up, you can begin adding one or more lists using Salesforce's lightning App Builder.
+Search for the GRAX Embedded components in the left sidebar and drag it onto the page.
 You can repeat this process for each related object that you would like on the page.

-Per best practices, we've created a new GRAX Lightning Data Viewer tab and dragged the GRAX List Records components into that tab.
+Per best practices, we've created a new GRAX tab and dragged the GRAX Embedded components into that tab.

 3. For each component, you may notice various configuration options in the right sidebar.
 Let's take a look at each in detail: